 Men who had ever perpetrated rape were asked the age they were when they had first done this.
 Figure 5.5 shows the age distribution of first perpetration.
 In both Dili and Manufahi, more than half of men who had ever perpetrated rape (61 percent and 58 percent, respectively) said they had first done so when they were teenagers (under 19 years).
-Of men who had ever raped a woman or girl, 13 percent in Dili and 22 percent in Manufahi said they had done this for the first time when they were less than 15 years old.
+Nearly a quarter (13 percent) of men in Dili who had ever raped a woman or girl and 22 percent in Manufahi said they had done this for the first time when they were less than 15 years old.